 About Me

-Danielle has worked as a therapist in many places, including the Veterans Administration, outpatient clinics, foster care, and with families.
-She is working on her doctorate at Montclair State University (MSU) in the Family Science and Human Development Department.
-As a therapist, she uses an approach that is trauma-informed, fights against discrimination, and understands how society shapes people's lives.
-She has worked with many different groups of people.
+WELCOME!
+I am Danielle.
+I work professionally as a therapist and have worked for many places, including the Veterans Administration, outpatient clinics, foster care agencies, and with families.
+I am currently working on my doctorate at Montclair State University (MSU) in the Family Science and Human Development Department.
+As a therapist, I use an approach that is trauma-informed, fights against discrimination, and understands how society shapes people's lives.
+I have worked with many different groups of people.

-At MSU, Danielle created and teaches a year-long program for the Disability Rights, Education, Activism, & Mentoring (DREAM) Group.
+At MSU, I created and teach a year-long program for the Disability Rights, Education, Activism, & Mentoring (DREAM) Group.
 The program covers topics like self-care, disability justice, laws, history, intersectionality, relationships, and more.
-She has also taught as an adjunct professor at Saint Joseph's University and created a course on disability and kink for sexpositivity.org.
+I have also taught psychology classes as an adjunct professor at Saint Joseph's University and created a course on disability and kink for sexpositivity.org.

-As a researcher and activist, Danielle studies how disability and sexuality connect, especially for queer people with mobility disabilities.
-She looks at how they experience pleasure in different ways (emotionally, mentally, and physically) while dealing with society’s expectations.
-Her goal is to give a voice to people who are often left out of conversations about sexual health, pleasure(s), and reproduction.
-Danielle is also working towards her sex therapist license.
+As a researcher and activist, I study how disability and sexuality connect, especially for queer people with mobility disabilities.
+I look at how they experience pleasure in different ways (emotionally, mentally, and physically).
+My goal is to give a voice to people who are often left out of conversations about sexual health, pleasure(s), and reproduction.
+I am also working towards my sex therapist license.

-She has had to move through Crip time and truly challenge herself.
-She has made new friends and developed new relationships that only encourage her to continue pushing forward, with one roll at a time (unless it's uphill, that may take her three rolls up and one roll back, but together we will get there!).
+I have had to move through Crip time and truly challenge myself.
+I have made new friends and developed new relationships that only encourage me to continue pushing forward, with one roll at a time (unless it's uphill, that may take me three rolls up and one roll back, but together we will get there!).
 Thank you!

 Image: Danielle has brown hair and is wearing a headband and glasses.
 She is sitting in her wheelchair with a puffy green jacket in front of a pink and white billboard that says: Dark Disabled Stories